Lawlheart/FCC-Ziplines/README.md

  - I can see the relationship between the campers and the domains they're posting.
  - I can tell approximately many times campers have linked to a specific domain from it's node size.
  - I can tell approximately how many times a specific camper has posted a link from their node's size.

+## Zipline 20 - Map Data Across the Globe

+User Stories

+- I can see where all Meteorites landed on a world map.
+- I can tell the relative size of the meteorite, just by looking at the way it's represented on the map.
+- I can mouse over the meteorite's data point for additional data.